JMWilliams3790/AnonCoUSA/README.md

 # AnonCoUSA
-Helping Anon Co. expand United States workforce with a focus on inclusivity.
+Helping Anon Co. expand United States workforce with a focus on inclusivity with data analysis and machine learning.

 ## Folders and files: